The strong coupling constant: State of the art and the decade ahead: Introduction

-The strong coupling $\alphas$ sets the scale of the strength of the strong interaction, theoretically described by Quantum Chromodynamics (QCD), and is one of the fundamental parameters of the Standard Model (SM).
-In the chiral limit of zero quark masses and for fixed number of colors $N_c=3$, the $\alphas$ coupling is the only free parameter of QCD.
-Starting at an energy scale of order $\lqcd\approx0.2$~GeV in the vicinity of the Landau pole, $\alphas(Q)$ approximately decreases as $1/\log(Q^2/\lqcd^2)$, where $Q$ is the energy scale of the underlying QCD process.
-Its value at the reference Z pole mass amounts to $\alphasmZ=0.1179 \pm 0.0009$~\cite{Zyla:2020zbs}, with a $\delta\alphas/\alphas \approx 0.8\%$ uncertainty that is orders of magnitude larger than that of the other three interaction (QED, weak, and gravitational) couplings.
-Improving our knowledge of $\alphas$ is crucial, among other things, to reduce the theoretical ``parametric'' uncertainties in the calculations of all perturbative QCD (pQCD) processes whose cross sections or decay rates depend on powers of $\alphas$, as is the case for virtually all those measured at the LHC.
-In the Higgs sector, our imperfect knowledge of $\alphas$ propagates today into total final uncertainties for key processes such as the Higgs $gg$-fusion and $\ttbar$-associated production cross sections of $\sim$2-3\%~\cite{Anastasiou:2016cez,Cooper-Sarkar:2020twv}, or of $\sim$4\% for the H\,$\to gg$ partial width~\cite{Proceedings:2019vxr,Heinemeyer:2021rgq}.
-In the electroweak sector, the input $\alphasmZ$ value is the leading source of uncertainty in the computation of crucial precision pseudo-observables such as the total and partial hadronic Z boson widths~\cite{Blondel:2018mad,Heinemeyer:2021rgq}.
+Further improving our knowledge of $\alphas$ is fundamental, among other things, to reduce the theoretical ``parametric'' uncertainties in the calculations of all perturbative QCD (pQCD) processes whose cross sections or decay rates depend on powers of $\alphas$, as is the case for virtually all those measured in proton and nuclear collisions at the Large Hadron Collider (LHC), as well as in $\epem$ annihilation at future high-precision colliders.
+In the Higgs sector, our imperfect knowledge of $\alphas$ propagates today into total final uncertainties for key processes such as the Higgs $gg$-fusion and $\ttbar$-associated production cross sections of $\sim$2-3\%~\cite{Anastasiou:2016cez,Cooper-Sarkar:2020twv}, or of $\sim$4\% for the H\,$\to gg$ partial decay width~\cite{Proceedings:2019vxr,Heinemeyer:2021rgq}.
+In the electroweak (EW) sector of the SM, the input $\alphasmZ$ value is the leading source of uncertainty in the computation of crucial precision pseudo-observables such as the total and partial hadronic Z boson widths~\cite{Blondel:2018mad,Heinemeyer:2021rgq}.
 The QCD coupling plays also a fundamental role in the calculation of key quantities in top-quark physics, such as the top mass, width, and its Yukawa coupling~\cite{Hoang:2020iah}.
-Last but not least, the value of $\alphasmZ$ and its energy evolution have also far-reaching implications including the stability of the electroweak vacuum~\cite{Chetyrkin:2016ruf}, the existence of new colored sectors at high energies~\cite{Llorente:2018wup}, and our understanding of physics approaching the Planck scales, such as \eg\ in the precise energy at which the interaction couplings may unify.\\
+Last but not least, the value of $\alphasmZ$ and its energy evolution have also far-reaching implications including the stability of the electroweak vacuum~\cite{Chetyrkin:2016ruf}, the existence of new coloured sectors at high energies~\cite{Llorente:2018wup}, and in our understanding of physics approaching the Planck scale, such as \eg\ in the precise energy at which the interaction couplings may unify.\\